TORK-code/TORK/contracts/README.md

-TORK Staking Contract
+Minimal Staking Contract for BEP-20 Tokens

-This repository contains the source code for the TORK staking smart contract, designed to distribute staking rewards in a transparent, time-based, and permissionless manner.
+This repository contains a minimal, permissionless, and transparent staking smart contract written in Solidity.

-The contract is written in Solidity and targets Binance Smart Chain (BSC) compatible networks.

-Overview

-The TORK staking contract allows users to stake TORK tokens and earn rewards over time based on:
+The contract enables users to stake BEP-20 compatible tokens and earn rewards over time based on a fixed, time-based emission model.
+It is intentionally designed to remain simple, predictable, and fully auditable.

-The amount of tokens staked

-The duration of staking

-A fixed reward emission rate

-Rewards are distributed per second and are shared proportionally among all active stakers.

-Key Characteristics
+📌 Features

 Permissionless staking

+Time-based reward distribution

+Fixed reward emission rate

+Proportional reward sharing

-No owner privileges
+No owner or admin privileges

-No withdrawal or emergency admin functions
+No withdrawal or emergency controls

-Immutable reward logic

 Fully on-chain reward accounting

-Once deployed, the contract operates autonomously according to its code.
+Simple and readable codebase

+📜 Contract Overview

+The staking contract allows users to:

+Stake tokens into the contract

+Earn rewards distributed per second

+Claim rewards at any time

+Unstake partially or fully

+Rewards are distributed proportionally based on each user’s share of the total staked amount.

+The contract does not include:

+Owner or admin intervention

+Emergency withdrawal functions

+Reward manipulation mechanisms

+Upgradeability or proxy patterns

+Hidden or privileged logic

-Reward Model
+⏱ Reward Model

 Reward Rate: 1 token per second

-Daily Emission: 86,400 tokens
+Daily Distribution: 86,400 tokens

+Reward Source: Tokens pre-funded into the contract

 Distribution Method: Proportional to stake share

-Reward Source: Tokens pre-funded into the contract

-If the contract runs out of reward tokens, reward distribution automatically stops.
+If the reward token balance inside the contract is depleted, reward distribution automatically stops.

-How It Works
+⚙️ How It Works
-Pool Accounting

-The contract uses an accRewardPerShare model to track rewards efficiently:
+The contract uses an accumulator-based accounting model (accRewardPerShare) to track rewards efficiently.

-Rewards accumulate over time
+Rewards accumulate continuously over time

+Pool state updates only when users interact

-Each user’s pending reward is calculated based on their share of the total staked amount
+Each user’s rewards are calculated based on:

-Rewards are updated whenever users interact with the contract
+Amount staked

+Time staked

+Total pool size

+This approach ensures fair and gas-efficient reward distribution.

-Functions
+🧾 Main Functions
 stake(uint256 amount)

-Stakes the specified amount of tokens
+Stakes the specified amount of tokens into the pool.

-Automatically claims pending rewards before updating the stake
+Automatically claims any pending rewards before updating the stake.

 unstake(uint256 amount)

-Withdraws staked tokens
+Withdraws a specified amount of staked tokens.

-Claims any pending rewards at the same time
+Pending rewards are claimed during the process.

 claim()

-Claims accumulated rewards without unstaking tokens
+Claims accumulated rewards without unstaking tokens.

 pendingReward(address user)

-View function to check unclaimed rewards
+View function that returns the user’s unclaimed rewards.

-Security Design
+🔐 Security Design

-No owner or admin functions
+No owner or admin role

-No ability to withdraw or reclaim user funds
+No ability to withdraw user funds

+No reward rate modification

-No minting or reward manipulation
+No minting or external token creation

-Reward calculation protected against overflow

-Safe arithmetic under Solidity ^0.8.x
+Solidity ^0.8.x overflow protection

-Tokens sent into the contract cannot be withdrawn by the deployer and are used exclusively for reward distribution.
+Tokens deposited into the contract cannot be reclaimed by the deployer and are used exclusively for reward distribution.

-Token Requirements
+🔗 Token Requirements

 The staking contract expects the token to be: